 - Pour the cream into a larger saucepan and add the sugar and vanilla.

-- Bring to the boil over a low to medium heat, stirring constantly, then immediately remove from the heat (do not allow to continue to boil).
+- Bring to the boil over a low to medium heat, stirring constantly.
+The sugar should dissolve.
+Then immediately remove from the heat (do not allow to continue to boil).
 If using a vanilla pod, remove from the mix at this stage.

 - Stir the milk-gelatine mixture into the cream until fully combined.

-- Remove the moulds from the freezer and pour the panna cotta mix into them ensuring an even distribution of the liquid.
+- Remove the moulds from the freezer and carefully pour the Panna Cotta mixture into them equally.

 - Allow to cool as quickly as possible (you can speed the cooling process by placing the moulds in a container with ice around the base of the moulds) before chilling in the fridge for 2 to 3 hours to completely set.

-- When set, turn the panna cotta portions out onto serving plates (you may need to carefully run a fine edged knife around the inside edge of the mould to loosen) and serve with fresh raspberries, raspberry coulis and a sprinkling of fresh pomegranate seeds.
+- When set, turn the Panna Cotta portions out onto serving plates (dip base of the mould very briefly into a bowl of boiling water to loosen) and serve with fresh strawberries/raspberries and berry coulis.